16 Nov Michigan Sales Tax Exemption for Manufacturing

 As with all sales and use tax research, the specifics of each case need to be considered when determining taxability.
 Additional advice from Agile Consulting Group’s sales tax consultants can be found on our page summarizing Michigan sales and use tax exemptions.

-If you have questions, comments or would like to discuss the specific circumstances you are encountering regarding this particular issue or any other sales and use tax issue, please contact any of Agile Consulting Group’s sales tax consultants at (888) 350-4TAX (4829) or via email at email@example.com.
+If you have any questions, comments or would like to discuss the specific circumstances you are encountering regarding this particular issue or any other sales and use tax issue, please contact any of Agile Consulting Group’s sales tax consultants at (888) 350-4TAX (4829) or via email at firstname.lastname@example.org.